 The race in brief

-Rory Townsend (Canyon dhb p/b Bloor Homes) claimed his third National Road Series win at one the UK’s most prestigious races on Sunday, the Beaumont Trophy.
+Rory Townsend (Canyon dhb p/b Bloor Homes) claimed his third National Road Series win of the season at one the UK’s most prestigious races on Sunday, the Beaumont Trophy.

 The first half of the race was marked by a breakaway consisting of recent Richardsons-Trek RT recruit Isaac Mundy, Jordan Peacock (Spirit Tifosi), local rider Thomas Mein (Tarteletto – Isorex) and Rob Scott (Team Wiggins Le Col).

 So far, so normal.
 Midway through, however, the race was halted after a tractor had inadvertently made its way onto the course, part blocking the road (more on this later).
 After some confusion and delay, the race was restarted.
 With less than 40 km to go, National Road Series leader Matt Holmes (Madison Genesis) attempted to bridge across to the break, but by 30 kms the race was all back together again.

 Not long after, a group of seven formed involving John Archibald and Dan Bigham (both Ribble Pro Cycling), Pete Williams (SwiftCarbon Pro Cycling), Callum MacLeod and Townsend (both Canyon dhb p/b Bloor Homes), Damien Clayton (Andy Moore Autocentres Racing) and Mark Christian (Team Wiggins Le Col).
 The group maintained their lead over the bunch behind all the way to the finish.

 With just under a kilometre to go Dan Bigham struck out early.
 But he was chased down and joined by Townsend and Williams.
 Townsend’s sprinting prowess again scored him a win, with Williams taking second and a fast finishing Clayton in third.